borumlab/response/README.md

     ## [1] "Example: FILA"

-    ## Enter here: PATIENT1

 Next, you will be asked to set the working directory in which the SEIZURE\_DATA\_SOURCE.xlsx file can be found in.
+To set the working directory, navigate to the folder where you saved the patient Source Sheets and copy the file path.
+Paste the file path into the R console when prompted.
+Pay special attention to the direction of the slashes.
+Typically, when you paste the file path into the console the forward slashes will need to be changed to backward slashes.
 Once the location of this file has been set, the script will look for a file named \[PATIENT1\]\_SEIZURE\_DATA\_SOURCE.xlsx and read it into R.

     ## [1] "Input the directory that you wish to draw this patient's SEIZURE_DATA_SOURCE file from"

     ## [1] "Example: C:/Folder_Name/"

-    ## Enter here: C:/Desktop/Patient Folder/PATIENT1/Data/

 Then, R will need to load in the SEIZURE\_RANKING\_SOURCE.xlsx file.
 You will be asked whether this file exists in the same folder as the SEIZURE\_DATA\_SOURCE.xlsx file or not.
 If so, type 'yes'.
 If not, type 'no', and you will be prompted to specify the folder in which this file can be found on your computer.

     ## [1] "Type 'yes' if this patient's SEIZURE_RANKING_SOURCE file can be found in the same folder as the SEIZURE_DATA_SOURCE table.
 Type 'no' if it is in a different folder"

-    ## Enter here: no

     ## [1] "Input the directory that you wish to draw this patient's SEIZURE_RANKING_SOURCE file from"

     ## [1] "Example: C:/Folder_Name/"

-    ## Enter here: C:/Desktop/Patient Folder/PATIENT1/Ranking/

 Once the seizure raw data table and the seizure ranking table have been loaded into R, the calculation of seizure load will begin.
 As each step is done, you will see the following output in your console: